The WHTC program is supported by the R. Howard Webster Foundation and RBC Foundation.

 - Mentorship and one-on-one supervision

 - English language training through the Communications in the Workplace course offered in partnership with Immigrant Services Association of Nova Scotia ISANS

 - Job search, resume and cover letter writing, and interview preparation training

 - Possibility of a two week work placement opportunity with a second employer

 - Opportunities to participate in a Job Fair or a networking event

-The WHTC program also receives support from community partners such as the Centre for Entrepreneurship Education and Development, Greater Halifax Partnership, Immigrant Settlement & Integration Services, Nova Scotia Business Inc., members of the former Pier 21 Society board of directors and former program participants.
+The WHTC program also receives support from community partners such as the Centre for Entrepreneurship Education and Development, Greater Halifax Partnership, Immigrant Services Association of Nova Scotia ISANS, Nova Scotia Business Inc., members of the former Pier 21 Society board of directors and former program participants.

 Many employers support the program by hosting program participants for work placements.
 Some of our most recent employer partners include the Discovery Centre, Dalhousie University’s Killam Memorial Library, Saint Mary’s University, Mount Saint Vincent University, Halifax Regional School Board, Halifax Public Libraries, YMCA,YWCA, Kassner Goodspeed Architects and many more.

 “WHTC program was a fun filled learning experience to me.
 I got exposure to Canadian working customs in a friendly environment.
 The staff here is very supportive, always ready to guide you.
 For new immigrants to Canada like me, this program is a stepping stone for our future endeavors.
 The exciting part of the program is that you make friends around the world.
 I got to meet people from Russia, Korea, UAE, learnt their culture and tasted their cuisine-and so I virtually travelled to places I have never been!”